This article is part of The Ascender, the Highrise platform for articles and resources.

 With time constraints and multiple participants, it can be challenging for the coach to delve deeply into each person’s issues.

-This might result in shallow collective wisdom, and the sessions can fail to provide a step-by-step guide to improving yourself.
+This might result in shallow collective wisdom.
+In this case, sessions can fail to provide a step-by-step guide to improving yourself.

 Group meetings might meet session goals but still fail to provide the space needed to explore complex personal challenges thoroughly.

-Individual concerns will be overlooked for large groups with one-way, one-to-many communications.
+Individual concerns may be overlooked in large groups as well.

 Peer learning through shared goals, knowledge, and experiences can lead to negative peer comparisons where members measure their progress against each other.
 This can create feelings of inadequacy or competition.

 Peer comparison is the human tendency to compare oneself unfavorably to others.
-While some comparisons can be motivating, excessive negative comparisons can lead to various psychological issues.
+While some comparisons can provide motivation, excessive negative comparisons can lead to various psychological issues.

 If you are at risk of poor self-esteem, consider the impact group coaching can have on your mental state before committing to this path.